 I normally parallel charge multiple batteries at the same time at 1C.
-The Q6 Lite (Rating: 200W or 8A) will allow me to charge five 4S 1500mAh packs at the same time.
-But if I want to charge them at 2C, then I can only charge 2 batteries at once.
+With the Q6 Lite (Rating: 200W or 8A), you can charge up to five 4S 1500mAh packs at the same time.
+But if you want to charge them at 2C, then you can only charge 2 batteries at once due to the output current limit.
 (8A / (2C x 1.5Ah) = 2.67)

-The Q6 Pro and Plus have identical spec and price (last I checked), and the Pro supports BattGo technology while the Plus doesn’t.
-It’s not a very useful feature to have (yet), but it doesn’t hurt to have it.
+The Q6 Pro and Plus have identical spec and price (last I checked), except the Pro supports BattGo technology while the Plus doesn’t.
+It’s not a widely adapted feature, so it’s not that big of a deal really, but it doesn’t hurt to have it.